Aleksandr Khinchin

+Due to romanization conventions, his name is sometimes written as "Khinchin" and other times as "Khintchine".

 Life and career

 He was born in the village of Kondrovo, Kaluga Governorate, Russian Empire.
 While studying at Moscow State University, he became one of the first followers of the famous Luzin school.
 Khinchin graduated from the university in 1916 and six years later he became a full professor there, retaining that position until his death.

 Khinchin's early works focused on real analysis.
 Later he applied methods from the metric theory of functions to problems in probability theory and number theory.
 He became one of the founders of modern probability theory, discovering the law of the iterated logarithm in 1924, achieving important results in the field of limit theorems, giving a definition of a stationary process and laying a foundation for the theory of such processes.

 Khinchin made significant contributions to the metric theory of Diophantine approximations and established an important result for simple real continued fractions, discovering a property of such numbers that leads to what is now known as Khinchin's constant.
 He also published several important works on statistical physics, where he used the methods of probability theory, and on information theory, queuing theory and mathematical analysis.

 In 1939 Khinchin was elected as a Correspondent Member of the Academy of Sciences of the USSR.
-He was awarded the Stalin Prize (1941), the Order of Lenin, three other orders, and medals.
+He was awarded the USSR State Prize (1941), and the Order of Lenin.